Open data licensing

 An attribution and share-alike licence which says that reusers must give attribution and share any derived content or data under the same licence.

-A good licence must be clear on three aspects:
+A must be clear on three aspects:

 What the user can do.